BSchweikart/LinkedIn-Job-Filter/README.md

 ---

 ## Project Goals & Stages
-- **Dynamic Promoted Content Filter** – Enhance filtering to dynamically detect and remove containers labeled **"Promoted."**
+* **Dynamic Promoted Content Filter** – Implemented to dynamically detect and remove containers labeled **"Promoted."** This feature is largely complete (approx. 95-99%), with minor edge cases still under observation.
-- **Navigation Support** – Ensure functionality works not just on direct load but also when navigating within LinkedIn.
+* **Navigation Support** – Achieved.
+The extension now functions consistently across various LinkedIn navigation events, not just on direct page load.
-- **Toggle Switch** – Add a popup UI toggle to enable/disable the extension easily.
-- **Automatic Boolean Searches** – Automate complex LinkedIn searches to reduce manual effort.
-- **Dynamic Filtering** – Implement filters that adjust based on Boolean search parameters.
+* **Toggle Switch** – Implemented and fully functional, including the main extension toggle, promoted content toggle, delay for manually hidden jobs, and custom filters toggle.
+* **Automated Content Filtering (formerly "Automatic Boolean Searches" and "Dynamic Filtering")** – This feature now provides robust filtering based on custom exclusion lists for job titles, company names, and locations (city, state, and a new 'hard state' exclusion).
+Future enhancements will focus on expanding and refining these filtering capabilities to provide more granular control and potentially automate more complex search parameters beyond simple exclusions.

 ---